uber-go/guide/style.md

 </td></tr>
 </tbody></table>

-Given a means of stopping the goroutine, there must be a way to wait for it to stop.
+Given a goroutine with a predictable lifetime, or a goroutine that can be stopped with a signal, there must be a way to wait for the goroutine to exit.
 There are two popular ways to do this:

 - Use a `sync.WaitGroup`.